jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

-Second, {{plain-heavy-hitters-with-three-aggregators}} describes an enhancement for plain heavy hitters that allows Mastic to achieve robustness in the presence of a malcioius server.
+Second, {{plain-heavy-hitters-with-three-aggregators}} describes an enhancement for plain heavy hitters that allows Mastic to achieve robustness in the presence of a malicious server.
 Rather than two aggregation servers as in the previous modes, this mode of operation involves three aggregation servers, where every pair of servers communicate over a different channel.
 [CP: Anything else to mention here?
-Is the transform generic, i.e., apply to any 2-party VDAF, or are there tricks in {{MST23}} that we want to take advanatage of for efficiency] While more complex to implement, this mode allows Mastic to achieve "full security", where both privacy and robustness hold in the honst majority setting.
+Is the transform generic, i.e., apply to any 2-party VDAF, or are there tricks in {{MST23}} that we want to take advantage of for efficiency] While more complex to implement, this mode allows Mastic to achieve "full security", where both privacy and robustness hold in the honest majority setting.

 # Conventions and Definitions